Techdemo/FE2-resit/README.md

 # FE2-resit
 ![Styleguide](./readmeAssets/screen.png)
-*A progressively enhanced webapp for finding your next meal*
+*A progressively enhanced website for finding your next meal*

 ## Table of contents
 1. [The assignment](#The-assignment)